Eyelid Surgery Near Chattanooga

 Dr. Williams makes an incision below the lower lash line.
 He removes redundant skin and fatty tissue that is accumulating into puffy bags.
 He may also tighten the muscles if they have become lax.
 Then, he tightens the remaining skin and sutures it into place.
 Any scars are hidden inconspicuously within the natural crease of the lid.

 Patients who desire a more complete facial transformation may explore the option of combining procedures.
 For example, eyelid surgery can be coupled with dermal filler treatment to fill in deep creases around the nose or mouth.
-Eyelid surgery may also be combined with a rhinoplasty or ear surgery.
+Eyelid surgery may also be combined with rhinoplasty surgery in Dalton, GA or ear surgery.

 Recovering from Eyelid Surgery